-Most teams that run idea campaigns never agree on scoring criteria before they start reviewing.
-They each apply a gut feeling.
-They end up with inconsistent results, disagreements that feel personal, and evaluation sessions that run way over time.
+Most teams running idea campaigns never agree on scoring criteria before they start reviewing.
+Everyone applies their gut feeling.
+They end up with inconsistent results, disagreements that feel personal, and evaluation sessions that run far over time.

 The three scoring models in this guide solve that.
-Each one is designed for a different situation.
-Pick the one that fits your context, align on it as a team before you start, and use it consistently across all submissions in the same evaluation cycle.
+Each is designed for a different situation.
+Choose the one that fits your context, agree on it as a team before you begin, and apply it consistently to all submissions in the same evaluation cycle.

 When to Use Each Model

-Model A is for teams that need to move quickly and want a simple, defensible way to separate stronger ideas from weaker ones.
-Good for a first evaluation pass or when your review team is pressed for time.
+Model A is for teams that need to move quickly and want a simple, defensible way to distinguish stronger ideas from weaker ones.
+Good for a first evaluation pass or when your review team is short on time.

-Model C is for teams who think visually, prefer discussion over spreadsheets, and want to use the evaluation session to also build shared understanding of where each idea sits relative to the others.
+Model C is for teams that think visually, prefer discussion over spreadsheets, and want to use the evaluation session to also build a shared understanding of where each idea sits relative to the others.

-Best for: fast evaluation passes, small review teams, time-pressured situations.
+Best for: fast evaluation rounds, small review teams, time-pressured situations.

 For each idea, score three dimensions on a scale of 1 to 5: